fralik/rundata-net/docs/searching.rst

     Find all inscriptions from Norway which are dated with 'U'.

 This search finds 66 inscriptions.
-The usage of *begins with* operator leads to inclusion of such dating values as :samp:`U ca 450-550`, :samp:`U 520/530-560/570 (Imer 2007)` and so on.
-If one needs to search exactly for :samp:`U`, then *begins with* shall be replaced with *equal*.
-Search with *equal* yields 15 inscriptions.
+Use of the *begins with* operator leads to the inclusion of such dating values as :samp:`U ca 450-550`, :samp:`U 520/530-560/570 (Imer 2007)` and so on.
+If one wishes to search only for :samp:`U`, then *begins with* should be replaced with *equal*.
+A search using *equal* yields 15 inscriptions.

-Imaging that we now want to add a search for inscriptions from Denmark which are dated with :samp:`M`.
-One way to do it is to **add a new group**.
-Click :guilabel:`Add group` and a new group with an empty rule will appear under the existing rules.
-We can add two rules to that group:
+Now imagine that we wish to add a search for inscriptions from Denmark, dated :samp:`M`.
+One way to do this would be to **add a new group**.
+Click
+:guilabel:`Add group` and a new group with an empty rule will appear under the existing rules.
+We may add two rules to this group:

 #.
 Country in Denmark.
 #.
 Dating equal M.